Achalasia Treatment, New York

 There are several non-surgical treatments for achalasia including BOTOX injections and medications, however they do not treat the root cause of the problem and the problem will return when the treatment is stopped.
 Surgery, however, can offer a more lasting solution.

-At Winthrop Surgical Associates, we are able to treat this painful condition through a procedure known as the Heller myotomy.
+At NYU Langone Long Island Surgical Associates, we are able to treat this painful condition through a procedure known as the Heller myotomy.
 This surgery involves cutting the outer layer of the esophageal muscle to alleviate the pressure and constrictions of the esophagus.
 By weakening the muscle, this procedure makes it easier for patients to swallow.

 As a leader in minimally invasive surgery, Winthrop Hospital was the first in the United States to offer this procedure in 2009.